Does Washington Get Earthquakes, Tornadoes, or Hurricanes?

 It turns out that I was wrong.
 I guess there’s a first for everything.

 Long story short, Washington is quite safe from most natural disasters.
 It’s unlikely that you’ll see Washington State (or any other part of the PNW) on the news needing cleanup after a massive storm.
 Those are reserved for tropical areas.
-There are however several types of natural disasters that occur in Washington.
+There are however several types of natural disasters that occur in Washington, including something like hurricanes.

 Washington is generally free from hurricanes, tornadoes, and major earthquakes.
 The most common natural disasters include floods, wildfires, and severe storms.